-The recipient of a whole host of awards for his work on clients’ properties, Adrian earned further recognition for the conversion of his own Penarth home, achieving a national Daily Telegraph Homebuilding and Renovating Award.
+The recipient of a whole host of awards for his work on clients’ properties.
+Adrian earned further recognition for the conversion of his own Penarth home.
+This achieved a national Daily Telegraph Homebuilding and Renovating Award.

 Securahome asked Adrian, as an expert in conversions and extensions, to share his tips on creating the perfect orangery.

-Tip 1: First see the big picture: For an extension to work well and really have that “wow” factor, it’s important to plan the orangery around how you will use it.
+First see the big picture.
+For an extension to work well and really have that “wow” factor, it’s important to plan the orangery around how you will use it.
 If it’s a kitchen that may well mean having your architect or designer plan and manage the kitchen installation.

-Tip 2: Decide how you want to use the extra space: One of the advantages of an orangery is the fact that it can extend an existing room without the same restrictions as a conservatory.
-For example, if you want to increase the living or dining space of your kitchen, with an orangery, you can open up the whole room into one, but with a conservatory you would need to separate it off with double doors.
+Decide how you want to use the extra space.
+One of the advantages of an orangery is the fact that it can extend an existing room without the same restrictions as a conservatory.
+For example, if you want to increase the living or dining space of your kitchen, with an orangery, you can open up the whole room into one.
+Whilst with a conservatory you would need to separate it off with double doors.

 * Adrian Gracia is the owner of Adrian Gracia Limited Architects based in Penarth, Vale of Glamorgan.